A Harm Reduction Approach to Psychedelic Psychotherapy

 Psychedelics have got a lot of attention of late with much hype on social media.
 People are sharing personal stories of larger than life transformations, attributing psychedelic use as responsible for curing major mental health issues like treatment resistant depression and complex PTSD.
 These stories offer hope to people who have experienced much suffering throughout their lives.
 What they don’t communicate is the risks and challenges that go along with accessing expanded states of consciousness to facilitate healing.

-As a psychedelically informed psychotherapy practice, we believe that it is important that people considering psychedelic psychotherapy are informed about a harm reduction approach and consider the safest pathways towards healing.
+As a psychedelically informed psychotherapy practice, we believe that it is important that people considering psychedelic integration psychotherapy are informed about a harm reduction approach and consider the safest pathways towards healing.
 All of these questions are considered and addressed in the process of “integration” which we believe is the most important part of the healing process in psychedelic assisted therapies.

 What are Expanded States of Consciousness?